Kadamakkudy Islands

 Kadamakkudy Islands is an island suburb of the city of Kochi in the Indian state of Kerala.
-It is situated around 8 km (5 mi) north of the city centre.
+Known as the Kuttanad of Kochi, It is situated around 8 km (5 mi) north of the city centre.

 Geography

 Kadamakkudy Islands is a cluster of fourteen islands: Valiya Kadamakudy (the main island), Murikkal, Palyam Thuruth, Pizhala, Cheriya Kadamakudy, Pulikkapuram, Moolampilly, Puthussery, Chariyam Thuruth, Chennur, Kothad, Korambadam, Kandanad and Karikkad Thuruthu.